How To Plant Asparagus

 Place the asparagus root on top of the mounded soil in the

-pointed part of the asparagus root is the crown and should be
+asparagus root is the crown and should be facing upward.

 6 inches of soil from the top of